- Products & Solutions

 - About Us

 Warm summer months are especially problematic for compressed air systems sensitive to water contamination.
 Moisture in compressed air systems is the target contaminant in many popular surface finish and spraying operations.
 Water not only causes poor aesthetic qualities right off the line, but is also responsible for other less obvious issues like adhesion problems that only show up after some time has passed, or equipment continuously taken offline for cleaning or repairs due to water.

 Some examples of common problems:

 Unfortunately, the laws of nature are here to stay.
 This means that so long as we have warm temperatures and sources of humidity, there will be moisture condensing in compressed air pipes.
 The warmer the compressor intake air is, the more likely it will contain significant quantities of moisture when it is compressed and cooled.
 Fortunately, Donaldson has engineered products that eliminate the concern of this otherwise problematic situation.

-Make sure that your coalescing filter elements and Ultrapac 2000 is newly serviced for optimal protection against moisture this summer.
-Have you checked your filters lately?
-Contact us to help you lower your costs and ensure your peace of mind.
+Make sure that your coalescing filter elements and Ultrapac Smart is newly serviced for optimal protection against moisture this summer.